|Budget: $50m||Financed by: Arclight Entertainment; VIP 3; Endgame Entertainment; Philippe Rousselet|

 |Overseas Gross: $48,467,436|

-After all the major studios passed on the project, French producer Philippe Rousselet secured the $50 million in financing for Lord Of War through $30 million in pre-sales by Arclight Entertainment.
-The remaining capital was from the German tax shelter fund VIP 3, Ascendant Pictures, Endgame Entertainment and some of Rousselet’s own money.
-After production wrapped, Lionsgate acquired US rights for $10 million and opened Lord of War in 2,814 theaters trying to court male auds against the femme skewing Just Like Heaven.
-The pic came in below expectations with a disappointing $9,390,144 — placing #3 for the slow weekend led by Just Like Heaven and the holdover The Exorcism of Emily Rose.
-It did not have the strong legs it needed to stay alive at the box office, as it declined 46.4% in its second frame to $5,034,906 and had a 51.1% drop in its third weekend to $2,462,153.
-The film closed its run with $24,149,632 which would return about $13.2 million to Lionsgate after theaters take their percentage of the gross.
-In an investor relations report, Lionsgate posted a $26 million loss for Lord Of War and The Devil’s Rejects because of the expensive P&A spend attributed to mainly Lord Of War.
-The film did mostly soft numbers overseas for the numerous distributors who plunked down the $30 million in pre-sales and SND saw the highest return from France with $8,318,438.
-Lord Of War grossed a total of $48,467,436 across many distributors.
-One month after this opened, another Nicolas Cage movie, The Weather Man crashed and burned at the box office.
+French producer Philippe Rousselet secured the $50m of financing for Lord of War through $30m in pre-sales by Arclight Entertainment, the German tax shelter fund VIP 3, Endgame Entertainment and some of Rousselet’s own money.
+After production wrapped, Lionsgate acquired US rights for $10m and opened Lord of War in 2,814 theaters to a disappointing $9,390,144 and the film did not have the strong legs it needed to stay alive at the box office, as it declined 46.4% in its second frame to $5,034,906.
+The film saw a 51.1% drop in its third weekend to $2,462,153 and closed its run with $24,149,632 and in an investor relations report, Lionsgate posted a $26m loss for Lord of War and The Devil’s Rejects because of the expensive P&A spend attributed to mainly Lord of War.
+The film did mostly soft numbers overseas for the numerous distributors who plunked down the $30m in pre-sales and SND saw the highest return from France with $8,318,438.
+Lord of War grossed a total of $48,467,436 across many distributors.